Fastest Memory Cards For The Canon T7i / 800D

 Best SD Memory Card Canon T7i | Bottom Line

-The Canon T7i can really take advantage of memory card performance, but the burst rate at only 6fps, isn’t all that great, but probably fine for most people.
-This means you may not need super fast cards since you may not be using the camera for a lot of burst photography.
+The Canon T7i can really take advantage of memory card performance, but its burst rate of only 6 fps isn’t all that great, though it’s probably fine for most people.
+This means you may not need super-fast cards, since you may not be using the camera for much burst photography.
 However, if you do shoot in burst mode a lot and want that buffer cleared quickly, then you may want to consider getting the Sandisk Extreme Pro cards.
-I personally always buy these anyway since they typically are the best.
+I always buy these anyway, since they’re typically the best.